ucpp/sge/README.md

 # SGE - Simple Game Engine

 SGE (Simple Game Engine) is a learning project aimed at building a minimalistic game engine using **DirectX 12**.
 This project is structured as a roadmap consisting several tasks, designed to teach and implement various modern rendering techniques and systems.

+This project is **actively under development**, and its purpose is to experiment and test various ideas in graphics engine development.

+### Important:

+- The project may contain **low-quality, messy, and suboptimal code**.
+- Errors, bugs, and missing or incorrect functionality may exist.
+- The code is intended for **personal use** and experimentation only.

+> **Please note**: This project is **not intended for production use** or for creating finished products.

 ## Roadmap
 ---